Technology & Patent Portfolio

 Standard Framing

-Eleven USPTO provisional patents pending, covering the full workflow-gated execution stack from production order through FSMA 204 traceability, with claims tied to specific operational mechanisms validated across two years of production use at Anu Sushi.
+Eleven USPTO provisional patents pending, covering the full workflow-gated execution stack from production order through FSMA 204 traceability.
+The foundational nine filings (January–April 2026) cover mechanisms validated in two-plus years of production use across ten Anu Sushi sites; the two most recent filings (May 2026) extend the estate into the next-generation shift and order-scoping layer currently in development.

 The Three Protected Mechanisms